Aerial view of lakefront homes and lakes in Windermere Florida

 Key luxury communities in and around Windermere include:

-If you are buying luxury in Windermere, the due diligence checklist is longer than in most markets.
-Here is what to verify:
+If you're buying luxury in Windermere, the due diligence checklist is longer than in most markets.
+Here's what to verify:

 Living in Windermere

-Living in Windermere means different things depending on what type of property you buy and where within the area you are located.
-There is a distinction between the incorporated Town of Windermere and the broader Windermere-addressed areas that fall within unincorporated Orange County.
+Living in Windermere means different things depending on what type of property you buy and where within the area you're located.
+There's a distinction between the incorporated Town of Windermere and the broader Windermere-addressed areas that fall within unincorporated Orange County.

 The Town of Windermere is small.
 The population is limited.
 The town government manages roads, parks, and community services within its boundaries.
 Properties within the town limits are subject to town ordinances, which can include restrictions on building, signage, and property use that differ from unincorporated Orange County.

 Many homes that carry a Windermere mailing address are technically in unincorporated Orange County.
-They may be in gated communities, newer developments, or established neighborhoods that are associated with Windermere but are not within the town limits.
-This distinction matters for taxes, services, regulations, and what you can and cannot do with your property.
+They may be in gated communities, newer developments, or established neighborhoods that are associated with Windermere but aren't within the town limits.
+This distinction matters for taxes, services, regulations, and what you can and can't do with your property.

-When you are buying, make sure you know whether you are buying within the Town of Windermere or in a Windermere-addressed area of Orange County.
+When you're buying, make sure you know whether you're buying within the Town of Windermere or in a Windermere-addressed area of Orange County.
 It affects your experience as a homeowner.

 Property types in the Windermere area include: